jle034/rshell/grep/README.md

 ###What is grep?

 Grep is a useful search command.
-It searches any inputted FILEs for lines that contain a match to a given PATTERN.
+It searches any inputted file(s) for lines that contain a match to a given pattern.

 If no files are specified or the file name `-` is given, it searches standard input.
 By default, grep prints the matching lines to standard output.